Creamy Butternut Squash Soup Recipe

 Instructions

 • Prep all the vegetables.
-I used potato peeler for the butternut squash and the carrot.
+I used a potato peeler for the butternut squash and the carrot.
 If your squash is too big to handle cut it into quarters first and then peel them separately.
 Cut squash and carrots into small cubes.

 • Peel off papery skin from garlic clove and onion; chop vegetables into small pieces.

 • The last thing to add will be squash.
-Heat it up with other vegetables in a pot; do not forget to stir occasionally.
+Heat it with other vegetables in a pot; do not forget to stir occasionally.

 • Pour boiled water or broth (it should be still hot, after boiling).
 Add salt to your taste.